dferreira-ds/IVR-Python/README.md

 The first thing is you need to make sure to install the Twilio library and Flask framework.

-1. To install Twilio library, please follow this https://www.twilio.com/docs/libraries/python.
+1. To install Twilio library, please follow this [link] (https://www.twilio.com/docs/libraries/python).
-2. To install the Flask framework, please use this https://pypi.org/project/Flask/.
+2. To install the Flask framework, please use this [link] (https://pypi.org/project/Flask/).

 ### Step two